svaarala/duktape-wiki/InternalExternalPrototype.md

 ## External prototype

-The external prototype is the `.prototype` property present in most Ecmascript functions.
+The external prototype is the `.prototype` property present in most ECMAScript functions.
 It's present in all functions by default, but can be removed manually (also some built-ins don't have the property).
 The `.prototype` property only has an effect when a function is called as a constructor, i.e.: